Mentalchaos/frontend-falabella-test/README.md

 ```

-This test must be sent via email in a ZIP format.
+This test must be sent via **[weTransfer]**(https://wetransfer.com/) in a ZIP format, wetransfer method must be a shared URL.
 It is going to be uncompressed and tested(**after installing any dependencies that you might have declared in package.json**).

 ### Bonus points: